ryanchangky/minimal-mistakes/_posts/2018-02-27-life-insurance-risk-classification.md

-Employee Info 1-6             | A set of normalised variables related to the employment history of the applicant InsuredInfo 1-6               | A set of normalised variables providing information about the applicant Insurance History 1-9         | A set of normalised variables related to the insurance history of the applicant Family Hist 1-5               | A set of normalised variables related to the famikly history of the applicant Medical History 1-41          | A set of normalised variables related to the medical history of the applicant Medical Keyword 1-48          | Dummy variables relating to the presence of a medical keyword associated with the application Response                      | Target ordinal variable relating to the final decision associated with an application
+Employee Info 1-6             | A set of normalised variables related to the employment history of the applicant InsuredInfo 1-6               | A set of normalised variables providing information about the applicant Insurance History 1-9         | A set of normalised variables related to the insurance history of the applicant Family Hist 1-5               | A set of normalised variables related to the family history of the applicant Medical History 1-41          | A set of normalised variables related to the medical history of the applicant Medical Keyword 1-48          | Dummy variables relating to the presence of a medical keyword associated with the application Response                      | Target ordinal variable relating to the final decision associated with an application